 Relations.
 I understand that the universe is, at bottom, radically relational, and that means there is no entity that is disconnected from or irrelevant to other entities.
 I understand that nothing in the universe is independent from the rest, and that seeming opposites—dualisms–are actually contrasts, each element necessary for the other.

 I understand that contrasts create novelty, and that two entities in relation can create a third: a structure to understand the relation.
-I understand that healthy and unhealthy ideas live in relations—and in what persons do and say, in our practices.
+I understand that healthy and unhealthy ideas live in relations, and that we can see ideas in our practices: in what human persons do and in what we say.